xdividr/dreamcloud-docs/source/dreamcompute/tutorials/deploy-wordpress-on-dreamcompute.rst

     wp core download

-If you go to http://example.com now you’ll get that 5 minute install page.
+If you go to http://example.com now you'll get that 5 minute install page.

 Of course since you have wp-cli you can also do this: